CodeNameTwister/Godot-IDE-Extension/README.md

   https://github.com/CodeNameTwister/GD-Override-Functions
 * Fancy Filters Script:
   *Integrated with this plugin, not repository released.*
+* Fancy Search Files:
+  *Integrated with this plugin, not repository released.*

 # Objetive
 The goal of this project is to provide godot with some additional features without worrying about adding extra load to the CPU if it means improving the development experience.